jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

    **b)** Extending the Work:

-   - For extending the work on the study with new data use the R script labeled “model_new.r" which performs the above operations/analyses on the “NewData.xlsx”.

-   - To generate "NewData.xlsx", run the "new.data.r" script to merge the updated "data.us.xlsx" from running through section (1) and the "us.stats.xlsx" dataset located in the Merged.Data folder.
-Label the resulting dataframe "NewData.xlsx" for modeling using      the "model_new.r" script. .
+   - To generate "NewData.xlsx", run the "new.data.r" script to merge the updated "data.us.xlsx" from completing section (1) and the "us.stats.xlsx" dataset located in the Merged.Data folder.
+The script will store and label the resulting dataframe
+     "NewData.xlsx".
+Add dataframes by including additional syntax to "new_data.r" to import/merge datasets that have the same foreign keys as "data.us.xlsx" and "us.stats.xlsx".
+A foreign key is a variable that matches other datasets.
+The variables need to match header names and the unique values of the vairbales need to match.
+For instance, in the study the dataset "data.us.xlsx" and
+     "us.stats.xlsx" were mereged using the variable "location", which both contained as the names of the US states.

+   - For extending the work on the study with the "NewData.xlsx" use the R script labeled “model_new.r" which performs the above operations/analyses on the “NewData.xlsx”, the same as in the study using "model.study.r".